rrasheed/Heart-Disease-ML-Classifer/README.md

 This project aims to evaluate and compare different classifers using the Heart Disease database.
 Instead on turning this into a multi-class classification problem, the target values will be changed to either 0 or 1.
 Any target value that has a value greater or equal to 1 will be a 1 in the new target column; likewise, anything with a 0 will stay 0.
 The reason for this is to focus on the fundamental issue of whether a patient qualifies for having any sign or heart disease (OnevsAll)

 The classifiers used:
-Logistic Regression
+Logistic Regression,
-Random Forest
+Random Forest,
-Support Vector Machine
+& Support Vector Machine